Geniusum/pbr/readme.md

 ## Documentation  (English) :
 The PBR was made for be very minimal (only 14 instructions).
 It's a stack based langage who works with piles (only 3 piles).
 The syntax are simple but programs are headache.

+### Comments

 ### Piles available
-There are 3 piles : the pile A for
+There are 3 piles : the pile A and B for operations and the pile C for operations results or values isolation.

+### Piles manipulation